debjitpaul/flop_calculator/README.md

 - **Adam Casson** for comprehensive Transformer FLOP analysis
 - **Pratish Raj** for practical guides to FLOP counting
 - **OpenAI, DeepMind, and Google** for foundational scaling research

-Special thanks to the open-source community for feedback and contributions.

-## 📄 License

-MIT License - see [LICENSE](LICENSE) for details.

 ## 🐛 Issues and Support